containers/podman-desktop/tests/playwright/README.md

 1. Install Node 20 (ideal is to use `nvm`)
 2. checkout to `tests/playwright`
 3. Install local dependencies: `yarn install`
-4. Build: `yarn run build`
+4. Build: `yarn build`
 5. Create Local package `npm run package`
-6. In YOUR repository, update package.json file
+6. In YOUR repository, update `package.json` file
 7. Create a devDependencies on `@podman-desktop/tests-playwright`
 8. Write your E2E tests